OpenMOSE/RWKV-Infer/README.md

    - Speedup for 8-bit inference (5-13% on AD102)
    - FastAPI implementation

-   Since State Cache can be stored virtually infinitely, re-inference can be eliminated in most cases
+   Since State Cache can be stored virtually infinitely, re-inference can be avoided in most cases

 ## The following features are included:
    - Support for multi-batch generation and stream delivery